University of Edinburgh (Scottish University)

 Scope and Contents 1 copy of an architectural plan (65cm x 75cm) by the University of Edinburgh Works department showing a planned extension to the Chemistry Building at the University of Edinburgh King's Buildings.
 This was to be achieved through conversion of the disused animal genetics building.
 The plan shows sections, plans, elevations and a site plan all at 1/8" to 1' scale.

-Found in: Edinburgh University Library Special Collections / PJM, The Percy Johnson-Marshall Collection / Percy Johnson-Marshall Associates / University of Edinburgh Comprehensive Development Area / University of Edinburgh, King's Buildings Development / University of Edinburgh, King's Buildings Development: buildings plans / University of Edinburgh, King's Buildings Development: chemistry department
+Found in: University of Edinburgh Library Heritage Collections / PJM, The Percy Johnson-Marshall Collection / Percy Johnson-Marshall Associates / University of Edinburgh Comprehensive Development Area / University of Edinburgh, King's Buildings Development / University of Edinburgh, King's Buildings Development: buildings plans / University of Edinburgh, King's Buildings Development: chemistry department